particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.6.0"}}

-This library allows {{device}} to act as a native USB HID Keyboard.
+This library allows your device to act as a native USB HID Keyboard.

 ### begin()